Skip to main content

 -H "x-api-key: YOUR_API_KEY"

 Updates take effect immediately.
-The next scheduled execution uses the new webhook configuration.
+The next scheduled execution uses the new configuration.

 See also